-The PMRC application is not open yet and my recommendation writer is ready to submit his/her letter.
+The PHRC application is not open yet and my recommendation writer is ready to submit his/her letter.
 What should he or she do?

 We prefer electronic submissions through the application site in Hoya360, but we will also accept and hold letters for you and add them to your application once you have submitted it.
-Letters can be emailed to firstname.lastname@example.org or campus mail to Pre-Health Studies, 108 White Gravenor, or by mail to Georgetown University, Pre-Health Studies, 108 White Gravenor, Washington, DC 20057.
+Letters can be emailed to email@example.com or campus mail to Pre-Health Committee, 108 White Gravenor, or by mail to Georgetown University, Pre-Health Committee, 108 White Gravenor, Washington, DC 20057.

 What if my recommendation writers can’t get a letter done for me by April 30?